What is the summit?

 The current environment presents a historic policy window for primary care:

-- the recognition during the COVID-19 pandemic of primary care’s value and vulnerability
+- recognition during the COVID-19 pandemic of primary care’s value and vulnerability

-- the Biden-Harris administration’s focus on addressing health equity
+- Increasing focus on health equity at all levels of government

 - increasing recognition of primary care as the solution to enhancing value by employers, health plans and primary care/private equity